 I have to emphasize that when I started martial arts/sports in 1978, there were no other arts in my area other than karate, judo, and jujutsu.
 Aikido at that time was very exotic.
 And oh my God, how I loved and love my AIKI…

 WingTsun and I, we loved each other from the beginning.
 We could not let each other go any longer, it was an intense love at first sight.
-I started out in 1997, and can now look back on more than 21 years in this wonderful Chinese inner art.
+I started out in 1997 within the EWTO and can now look back on more than 22 years in this wonderful Chinese inner art.
 In 2020 it is going to be 25 Years…

 Everything I had found in it invigorated me, made me very critical of my long and wonderfully practiced art: the AIKI.
 Especially with regard to the actual moment of the chaotic conflict in a physical confrontation.